-The objective of this free online mine sweeper game is to locate all the mines spread over the square board grid as fast as you can.
-There are two board grids of 16x16 and 25x25 sizes in the game.
-Left click on a square to reveal whether the square contains a mine or not.
-If it happens to be a mine, then you will lose the game.
-Otherwise, a number will be displayed showing the number of mines located in the neighboring 8 squares.
-You have to figure out the location of all the mines based on these numbers.
-You have to be patient and analyze carefully to find the exact location of a mine.
-Once you determine the location of a mine, mark the square by pressing the Space Bar to avoid clicking it accidentally.
+A mine field is waiting to be cleared.
+The objective of this free online mine sweeper game is to locate all the mines spread over the square board grid as fast as you can without detonating a mine.
+Use your wits, memory and bravado to unravel each square.
+If you click on a square that doesn't contain a mine then a number will be displayed showing the number of mines located in the neighboring 8 squares.
+If you detonate a single mine, it's game over.
 Try to solve the grids as fast as you can.
 Have Fun!

 How to Play Minesweeper Game